daviddisrupts/mindmeetup/README.md

 ## Summary

-SnackOverflow is a single-page, food-themed Q&A web application inspired by StackOverflow and built using Ruby on Rails and ReactJS/Flux.
+RestartReality is a single-page, food-themed Q&A web application inspired by StackOverflow and built using Ruby on Rails and ReactJS/Flux.
 By default, seed entries are procedurally generated using custom Markov Chain models trained with samples scraped from the Cooking StackExchange.